What is Unauthorized Trading?

 Unfortunately, unauthorized trading remains a major problem in the securities industry.
 According to data collected and compiled by the Financial Industry Regulatory Authority (FINRA), there were more than 350 arbitration proceedings related to unauthorized trading allegations that took place in the year 2016 alone.
 This makes unauthorized trading one of the top ten most frequently disputed securities industry violations.

-Unauthorized Trading is a Violation of Industry Rules
+Unauthorized Trading is a Violation of FINRA Rules

 Under FINRA Rule 2510(b), no registered broker or brokerage firm may use discretionary trading power with regards to their client’s account unless that specific client has given them express written authorization to do so.
 There is simply no ambiguity on this issue.
 It does not matter if the broker truly believes that they are acting in their client’s best interests; with a non-discretionary account, brokers may never conduct trades without proper authorization.